logicmonitor/k8s-argus/docs/source/content/docs/monitoring.md

    running in Kubernetes.

 1. **Applies To:**
-  DataSources usually apply based on property values, such as a system.categories or system.sysinfo value.
+  DataSources usually apply based on property values, such as a *system.categories* or *system.sysinfo* value.
   For applications running in Kubernetes, the best option is to have Datasources apply based on labels.
   Argus adds labels as resource properties (prepended with kubernetes.label.), and you can reference these labels in the Applies To field for any DataSources.
-For example, you may use a label app=shoppingcart, and have a DataSource that monitors shopping cart performance with an Applies To of 'kubernetes.label.app=="shoppingcart"'.
+  For example, you may use a label app=shoppingcart, and have a DataSource that monitors shopping cart performance with an Applies To of *kubernetes.label.app=="shoppingcart"*.

 2. **Referencing hostname and IP addresses:**
   Most LogicMonitor DataSources use ##HOSTNAME## to reference the IP, DNS, or system name for data collection.
-This leverages the system.hostname property value in LogicMonitor.
-Argus sets system.hostname for Pods to the name of the Pod, but sets system.ips to the IP of the Pod.
-As such, DataSources that monitor applications running in Kubernetes should use ##system.ips## instead
+  This leverages the *system.hostname* property value in LogicMonitor.
+  Argus sets *system.hostname* and *system.ips* to the IP of the Pod but if Pod's host network is enabled then it sets *system.hostname* to the name of the Pod.
+  As such, DataSources that monitor applications running in Kubernetes should use ##system.ips## instead of ##HOSTNAME##.
-    of ##HOSTNAME##.